ykal/ros-assignment/README.md

 ```

-#For Question #2 thier is only one node
+#For Question #2
+Thier is only one node
 Usig the GUI you can control the movments of x and y also its
 angular movments.
 Also can change the background of the turtlesim_node.